KitLavis/ci-pp1-band-website/README.md

   - The footer is a feature that remains consitent in style and function across all device sizes.
 It provides links in the form of icons which allow the user to access the three main websites used by the artist as their online presence in 2023; Facbbook, Instagram and Youtube.

 - About Page
-  - The about page consists of small blocks of text along with a number of images to provide the user with more information about the artist.
+  - The about page consists of small blocks of text providing information about the artist to allow the user to relate to the artist further, hopefully solidifying the view of exisiting fans and helping potential new fans gain an idea of who the artist is.

 - Contact Form
   - The contact form allows for a message to be sent to the artist.
 The main use of this feature is for promoters/booking agents to contact regarding availabilities, however it may also be used by fans to send a message directly to the artist.